monsoonmaelstrom/book2/book2.md

 “Yes.”

 I’m to the far right of the group.
 Alex is to my left, and Davy is just ahead of him, and Giorgi is just behind.
-I think they’re keeping the others away from me, I’m not sure, and I don’t really care.
+I think they’re keeping the others away from me.
+I’m not sure, and I don’t really care.
 No one has been talking to me, and that’s good enough.

 Alex asks the same question again an hour later, and this time I agree that we can slow to a walk.
 Whatever’s behind us no longer feels quite so imminently threatening.

-Sometime later, when the sky has begun to lighten Liam evidently decides enough time has passed and starts to move toward me.
+Sometime later, when the sky has begun to lighten, Liam evidently decides enough time has passed and starts to move toward me.
 Alex, Davy, and even Giorgi all block him out, each of them silently looking to me to decide that I’m ready to deal with him.
 Finally I notice and nod, and they fall away slightly as Liam edges closer.

 “I don’t want to talk about it,” I tell him before he has a chance to ask any questions.

 “Okay,” he agrees walking next to me in silence.

 We cover the miles throughout the day rapidly, and when we’re within ten or fifteen miles of the city proper, Davy calls a halt, and spends a few minutes talking with Liam and Peter.
-Alex stays near me, and Giorgi is talking to Gavin and Henry.
+Alex stays near me.
+Giorgi is talking to Gavin and Henry.
 I think he’s trying to keep them from asking me questions which, if so, I appreciate.
 I’m going to have to thank him later.
 It’s bound to be awkward.
 I sigh.

 “You know Liam wants to talk to you,” Alex says softly.